Dean Hadley: Career

+On 9 October 2025, Hadley played in Hull Kingston Rovers 2025 Super League Grand Final victory over Wigan.

 International career

 In July 2018 he was selected in the England Knights Performance squad.
 Later that year he was selected for the England Knights on their tour of Papua New Guinea.
 He played against Papua New Guinea at the Lae Football Stadium.